jsem-nerad/fast-bash-scripts-only/README.md

 # fast-bash-scripts-only
-This is a repo for storing the fast-bash scripts
+This is a repo for storing my scripts, mainly the fast-bash scripts